 Terry wasn’t planning on a recurrence of his cancer.
 It threw him off course, and his plans had to change.
 But his vision didn’t.

 We can all learn a lesson from Terry.
 You might say, “That’s inspiring and remarkable, but I’m not a “Terry Fox.”
 That may be true.
-But when unforeseen events throw you off course, you have this choice: reconnect with the essence of what’s important, refocus on your vision, set new goals and continue your journey.
+But when you are thrown off course by unforeseen events, you have this choice: reconnect with the essence of what’s important, refocus on your vision, set new goals and continue your journey.